Canada Arts Presentation Fund

 - Programming Component – to support existing:

-- Development Component – to support the emergence of arts presenters and presenter support organizations for under- served communities or artistic practices.
-(Please contact your regional office of the Department of Canadian Heritage for further details on the Development Component application).
+Development Component – to support the emergence of arts presenters and presenter support organizations for under- served communities or artistic practices.
+For more information on the Development Component please contact a Regional Office of the Department of Canadian Heritage

 Your organization cannot apply to both components in the same year for your regular programming activities.